RespiradorHacker/OpenLung/README.md

 -- Join our [Slack Channel](https://join.slack.com/t/osventilator/shared_invite/zt-cst4dhk7-BFNMz_vyBPthjlBFYV1yWA) to join the conversation.
 Many other side projects are happening there.
 3. Get familiar with git by learning how to best contribute to this repository.
 There are many resources available online, you can start [here](https://www.youtube.com/watch?v=enMumwvLAug) or learn how to submit a merge request [here](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).
 4. If you are anxious and would like to get developing, this is open source, please fork this repo and go for it!
+*If you do begin contributing before we contact you, please follow the contribution guidelines as outlined [here](https://gitlab.com/TrevorSmale/OSV-OpenLung/-/blob/master/CONTRIBUTING.md).

 # Project Requirements
 - Project Requirements are listed [here](requirements/design-requirements.md).